 Saddle or stool?
 Bronco Stool kickstarts your thoughts.
 First the speculation about which way to sit: in classic mode or astride?
-Then the two eye-catching screws and the moulded piece of wood that unites the seat and one of the legs.
+Then the two eye-catching screws and the moulded piece of plywood that unites the seat and one of the legs.
 Is it a handle, a lower back support, a hook?
 Maybe all of the above.
-Through the fluidity of its form and its T-shaped structure, Guillaume Delvigne gave Bronco stool a robust, accessible and likeable identity well done.
+Through the fluidity of its form and its T-shaped structure, French designer Guillaume Delvigne gave Bronco stool a robust, accessible and likeable identity.

 Seat H: 45cm